LihaoWang/internetfamous/README.md

 # Internet Famous Blog
 This is a blog made by Lihao Wang to document the reading responses and homework in Internet Famous class.

+## Week 8 reading response
+This article examines the logic behind the virality and analyzes the emotion triggered by the viral content.
+It turns out that arousal and dominance are the most likely to become viral.
+And there are different combinations of arousal and dominance.
+It’s interesting that most viral content include some kind of surprise.
+I think this is because the feeling of surprise will be more likely for a person to share with others.
+As a result, the content will become viral.

+Admiration is a key factor of virality.
+If a person saw a picture of someone he or she admires, most likely he or she would repost the picture.
+I think the logic behind that is people want to become someone they admire.
+Take the Oscar Selfie as an example, when seeing so many famous people,, viewer will have a feeling of admiration and happiness.
+That’s why it was such a successful campaign by Samsung.

+From the reading, I learned how content becomes viral and ways to create them.
+I think it will be interesting to try create something on my own to verify the theory.

 ## Week 7 homework
 ![](t3.png)
 ![](t4.png)